 The Aadhaar Initiative

->

-> India took a great leap of faith by implementing the Aadhaar programme through which every citizen of India is being assigned a 12-digit unique identification (UID) number.
+India took a great leap of faith by implementing the Aadhaar program through which every citizen of India is being assigned a 12-digit unique identification (UID) number.

->

-> One of them is the area of digital signatures.
+One of them is the area of digital signatures.

 How Does Aadhaar Bridge The Gap?